 In $\LaTeX$, the fonts are typeset in high resolution and are so intricately designed that once you get a hang of it, it can become very difficult to even reminisce about your former lack of textual aesthetics.

-And if you think about it, for a paper that bears any resemblance to mathematics, it’s rather difficult to think about the typesetting of piecewise functions, proof systems, matrices and elaborated equations without some kind of specialized tools.
+And if you think about it, for a paper that bears any resemblance to mathematics, it’s rather difficult to typeset its specialized symbols — such as those of piecewise functions, proof systems, matrices and elaborated equations — without some kind of specialized tools.
 And while many WYSIWYG text editors are very well capable of typesetting mathematics to a certain extent, they usually do so by requiring a fair bit of clumsy clicking — if they even manage to produce the desired output in its entirety.

 And of course, there is definitely more than meet the eyes (literally) when it comes to the typesetting capability of $\LaTeX$ — which can be further extended through the use of additional codes and packages.
 For a more comprehensive typesetting comparison between Microsoft Word and $\LaTeX$ — in images — check out Dario Taraborelli’s The Beauty of LATEX.